oVirt/ocp-lab-setup/README.md

-# set up oVirt/RHV in a perf lab
+# set up oVirt/RHV in a perf lab for OCP testing

 There are many assumptions based on Red Hat's Perf&Scale labs